Can Olive Oil Help Your Dogs Dry Skin?

-Luckily for Laika it wasn’t a food allergy or an infection; our vet thinks it’s related to the low humidity of winter.
+Luckily for my dog it wasn’t a food allergy or an infection; our vet thinks it’s related to the low humidity of winter.
 Just like us our dogs can get dry, flaky skin during winter.
 Remember that itchy skin is a symptom, not a disease.

 Why I Chose Olive Oil For My Dogs Dry Skin

 If I could magically create more humidity in winter I would since dry skin isn’t much fun to deal with.
 My dog and I get dry, itchy skin in the winter and it’s no fun at all.
 I got a humidifier to help, but it had limited results.
 And while I can just use lots of lotion to help soothe my dry skin that’s not an option for my dog, so I went searching for another plan.

 There are many recommendations out there for treating a dogs dry skin, but I didn’t have any of those on hand.
 And since I didn’t have any advanced formula shampoos, nor any salmon or coconut oil I started with something I did have — some extra virgin olive oil.

 I started adding a few drops to my dog’s food to see what would happen.
 I wasn’t expecting much from just a few drops but it was worth trying.
 If it didn’t improve her skin at least she was getting more omega 3 fatty acids and polyphenols.